zedshaw/learn-c-the-hard-way-lectures/ex18/lecture.md

 * Pass in the wrong function for the *compare_cb* and see what the C compiler complains about.
 * Pass in NULL and watch your program seriously bite it.
-Then, run *Valgrind* and see what that reports.
+Then, run the debugger and see what that reports.
 * Write another sorting algorithm, then change *test_sorting* so that it takes *both* an arbitrary sort function and the sort function's callback comparison.
 Use it to test both of your algorithms.